kieme/dainty/library/dacli/dainty_dacli.md

   - Specify a defined user interface (notation and its processing)
     - which is readable
-    - which is type-able
+    - which is writeable
     - which is minimalistic
-    - which can be extensive
+    - which is extensive
     - which is consistent
     - which is easily convertible to other user formats (e.g. json/xml)
     - which is efficient in terms of